 FOUNDER, MANAGING PARTNER

 As the founder of Living Potential International, Elaine is passionate about bringing critical life skills for personal success to students and the workforce worldwide.
-She delivers bespoke client-tailored intercultural and leadership development interventions, incorporating individual coaching, group training, facilitation and consultancy, for some of the world’s most prestigious organisations, including Oxford University’s Saïd Business School, Cambridge University, the École Hôtelière Lausanne, Tesco, Philip Morris, Deutsche Bank, Anglo American, Lucozade Ribena Suntory, and Ernst & Young.
+She delivers bespoke client-tailored intercultural and leadership development interventions, incorporating individual coaching, group training, facilitation and consultancy, for some of the world’s most prestigious organisations, including JPMorgan, Lloyd’s of London, Sport England, Ernst & Young, Deutsche Bank, Philip Morris, Anglo American, Oxford University, Cambridge University, INSEEC, École Hôtelière Lausanne, Tesco, Philip Morris, Lucozade Ribena Suntory, Logicor, and Mudano.
 She advises at career forums at Harrow School, St Hilda’s College and the Career Centre at Oxford University.

 Elaine is CultureConnector’s resident cultural expert for Singapore and is a graduate of the Corporate Coach Programme of Coach U. She uses the CliftonStrengths and Core Qualities assessments to help clients understand their strengths and challenges, see themselves from others’ eyes, utilize constructive feedback, build great teams and improve interpersonal dynamics.
 She earned her Honours Bachelor degree in Psychology and Philosophy at Oxford University on a full scholarship.
 There she co-founded the Oxford University Chinese Cultural Society and was elected Vice-President heading communications and events.
 Prior to that Elaine attended the United World College of the Adriatic, Italy as one of only five scholarship recipients selected from Singapore, where she graduated second in her cohort.